sombriks/sombriks-hq/assets/posts/0009-gnu-make-as-js-build-tool.md

   budo src/main.js:build.js --live --wg="**.{html,css,js,vue,md}" --open -H 127.0.0.1
 ```

-And of course you call in invoking make and a target, for example:
+And of course you call it invoking make and a target, for example:

 ```bash
 make build